SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 	* **Path to a Custom Shaders .blend file (if any)**: needed for a tool that allows us to replace the current .gr2 Add-on's modern SWTOR shaders with custom ones held in one Blender file, meant for us to experiment with and improve upon.
 See: [Custom SWTOR Shaders (beta)](#custom-swtor-shaders).

-		Click on the file icon to produce a file browser dialog window where to select a such a Blender project file, or type or copy its path inside the filepath field.
+		Click on the file icon to produce a file browser dialog window where to select such a Blender project file, like the one linked in the second step of the installation instructions, or type or copy its path inside the filepath field.

 The Add-on's tools will appear in the 3D Viewport's Sidebar ('n' key), in the "ZG SWTOR" tab.